royjoyita/ETL_Project/README.md

 •  Load: the final database, tables, and why this was chosen.

-Selected all data from hospital_visits and us_county, to get our table, which is joined on the fips column In the schema file, there will be a join statement showing how the two tables were related
+Selected all data from hospital_visits and us_county, to get the table, which is joined on the fips column In the schema file, there will be a join statement showing how the two tables were related